radical-collaboration/LUCID/usecases/cell_painting_pipeline/src/README.md

 ## Description
 This repository provides code for cell painting image segmentation.

-### Cell boundary or nucleus segmentation with CellSAM

 ### Getting started
 The easiest way to get started with CellSAM is with pip `pip install git+https://github.com/vanvalenlab/cellSAM.git`

 CellSAM requires `python>=3.10`, but otherwise uses pure PyTorch.
 A sample image is included in this repository.

-Segmentation can be performed as follows
+### Cell segmentation

 ```
 import numpy as np